 What guided these three individuals are the principles found in God’s Word, the Bible.
 They were also helped by the Holy Spirit that came from our Heavenly Father.

-If you would like to learn more about God’s purpose for your life and how that Spirit and truth can guide your life, then continue to explore the information found on this website.
-We hope you do.
+If you would like to learn more about God’s purpose for your life and how that Spirit and truth can guide your life, we hope you’ll download and read more in the booklet God’s Purpose for You.